Parmvir-S/The-Business-Management-System/README.md

 - Customer Phone Number
 - Items/Services Purchased (Which Items, Total Cost, etc.)

-If any of the entered information is incorrect, the user will have the option to go back and correct the entry.
-Then, the business management application user will be given the option to print a receipt for the customer (or to keep a copy for the business itself).
+The application user will be given the option to print a receipt for the customer (or to keep a copy for the business itself).
 The application will also keep track of all time customer purchase records.
 The business can view how much money they have made to date, which items/services are purchased the most and how many customers they have provided service to.

 ## Who will use the application?